Early Hick

 Word Order

-- Basic order: COMPARABLE-ABS QUALITY-VERB COMPARATOR-SUPE/SUBE
+- Basic order: COMPARABLE-ABS QUALITY-VERB COMPARATOR-SUPE/SUBL

 - Follows standard clause structure flexibility